-We’ll be using a mix of chopped leeks and onions to create the foundation for this flavorful and savory dish.
+We’ll be using a mix of chopped leeks and onions to create the foundation for this flavorful and savory stroganoff.
 Be sure you give your leeks a good wash before you get to chopping.
 Don’t be shy about using some of the green stalk.
 About three-quarters of your leek is usually good to go before you get into the tougher parts.

 That previous ‘version’ of this dish that included ground beef and canned mushroom soup.
 My tempeh mushroom stroganoff isn’t exactly that (or maybe ‘not even that’ is more appropriate).

-Make perfect tempeh
+Make perfect tempeh crumbles

 If you’ve been reading my blog, you’ll know that I am a huge fan of simmering tempeh in a flavorful liquid.
 That’s my big secret for preparing perfect tempeh crumbles.
 I use this process for everything from tacos and stews.
 This process not only softens our fermented soy beans, but simmering removes bitterness.
 You can also enhance the flavor profile depending on what liquid and spices you use.

-Stroganoff just wouldn’t be without a creamy sauce and tempeh mushroom stroganoff is no exception.
+Stroganoff, vegan or otherwise just wouldn’t be without a creamy sauce and tempeh mushroom stroganoff is no exception.
 It’s everything you’d expect.
 Plus, it’s entirely plant-based and nut free.
 I used oat milk which is a tad thicker than other plant-based milks.
 That’s one reason why there was no need to thicken the sauce.
 If you happen to end up with a sauce thinner than you’d like, you can add a teaspoon or so of arrowroot (or even flour).
 Just mix it with a bit of broth or water and add it.
 Be sure to stir it so it doesn’t clump.

 I rounded off tempeh mushroom stroganoff with Tagliatelle noodles which are a bit thicker and heartier than spaghetti.
 Seriously, any pasta will do so check out what you have on hand and go for it.
 I’ve even been known to mix it up, using bits of whatever rations I’ve got left.
 Sacrilege?
 Maybe, in some opinions.
 But I’m not one to waste food.